 Your objectives represent what social media will help your organization achieve.
 Once those are established you need to set goals, which represent how and when you’re going to achieve it.

-For example, rather than simply saying that you want to improve customer service on social media, set a numerical value and a deadline for this, such as speeding up your first response time by 10 minutes by the end of your first quarter.
+For example, rather than saying that you want to improve customer service on social media, set a number and a deadline.
+So, for example: ‘We will speed up our first response time by 10 minutes by the end of the year.’

 - Audience engagement